tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 analysed, or it's too hard to reason about or model which leads to inherently incorrect/impure systems that propagate those impurities as monoliths that will eventually fall apart.

+## The Normal Year is a Monolith

+Monoliths fragment logic into many places and then in the end of a period of time, usually a month or year those problems have to be addressed from everywhere with uncertainty.

+The impurities introduced by those practices lead to have to deal with that
+burnout: the more you go the more wrong you get.

+That's why organizations and people always have to do these kinds of rituals like Christmas, new year eve, accounting month end, etc.

+Problems propagate until those days, so they have to burn that energy that was spread by the impurities of the monolithic year.

+They wait for next year to be happy, or achieve something, so their lives end up waiting for that day to come.

+One red flag of those practices is always stereotypes or boilerplate like "weekend", "sunday is the day to rest", "next year will be better", etc.

+For example, they impose you to rest on Sundays because that's the stereotype for "the day we rest" (e.g. put "controllers" in this package, "middlewares" in this package, etc.).
+Here we come again with cheap ideas for cheap-minded indoctrinated people.
+Remember that everything is relative, so they can't tell you generic formulas, there's no good or bad, it depends on the case.

+Thus, a normal year of 365 years is a big monolith, and you know what monoliths are all about if you've been reading me.